awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 ```

 **Multiple aliases can be associated with the same CMK**
 For example, you can associate the `test-key` and `project-key` aliases with the same CMK\.
-Only one alias appears in the AWS KMS console, but the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) response displays all aliases or all aliases for a given CMK\.

 ```
 {